mivoq/speect/docs/source/python_quick_start.rst

 .. note::
    This voice does not have extensive NLP modules.
 Therefore, text to be synthesized must be plain text (normalized).
-For example:: "we want one goal" and *not* "we want 1 goal".
+For example, "we want one goal" and *not* "we want 1 goal".

 Run the Python interpreter::